open/close all folders

 - "In a Rainy Town, Balloons Dance With Devils," the demo form of the below "Ward Room 305," by Hachi, features an eerie, surreal sound and lyrics, and the PV has been animated to match.

 - Engloids are not exempt from this.
 Big Al's Beat Beat Tick Tick.
 There's a line implying that Al fell from very high up, and then the realization that the picture wasn't him covered in blood from a murder - It was his OWN.
 He's laying on the ground DYING, and the beating and ticking is his heart slowly stopping as he does.

 Beat.
 Beat.
 Tick.
 Tick.

-- From the same writer, we have Halloween Requiem.
-A group of teenagers try to summon dead spirits but it goes horribly wrong and a bunch of evil spirits emerge from their Ouija board.
+- From the same writer, we have Halloween Requiem (updated version) A group of teenagers try to summon dead spirits but it goes horribly wrong and a bunch of evil spirits emerge from their Ouija board.
 The spirits are extremely offended at the fact that nobody is afraid of them because of Halloween and promptly start attacking people to "strike fear back into their hearts (and it's implied that their first victims were a bunch of trick-or-treaters).
-Leon is shown running from a demon and in a total panic.
+Leon is shown being in a total panic while running from demons.
 Miriam, a nun, believes that it's the apocalypse.
-Lola and her husband are suddenly attacked in their own home.
-Big Al, a doctor, tells a wounded Leon that he can't help him because "the hospital is overflowing" and that he should probably stay there because "it's safer there" and "free space is growing" (implying that more people are dying than he and Sweet Anne can treat).
-Sonika is lying in an ambulance and implied to be dead at the end of her verse.
-At the climax, something happens that causes the monsters to leave, but their fear remains in the world's heart as it's revealed at the end that due to the incident nobody celebrates Halloween anymore; instead, they celebrate the day that October passes.
+Lola is suddenly attacked in her own home.
+Big Al, a doctor, tells a wounded Leon/Sweet Ann that he can't help him because "the hospital is overflowing" and that he should probably stay there because "it's safer there" and "free space is growing" (implying that more people are dying than he can treat).
+Sonika/Sweet Ann is lying in an ambulance/the hospital and implied to be dead at the end of her verse.
+Eventually something happens that causes the monsters to leave, but their fear remains in the world's heart as it's revealed at the end that due to the incident nobody celebrates Halloween anymore; instead, they celebrate the day that October passes.
 At the end, the Engloids give us some advice: "If you choose to laugh at evil make sure you think twice".